elygeo/coseis/doc/sord.rst

 or 2D models into 3D simulations, obviating the need to store (possibly very large) 3D material and mesh coordinate files.

-All input modes may use '+' instead of '=' to add to, rather than replace, preexisting values.
 For a list of available time functions, see the ``time_function`` subroutine in `util.f90 <../cst/sord/src/util.f90>`__.
 The routine can be easily modified to add new time functions.
 Time functions can be offset in time with the ``tm0`` initial time parameter.

 Boundary Conditions